arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/patch_update_multiple_documents.md

 Return additionally the complete new documents under the attribute *new* in the result.

+@RESTQUERYPARAM{silent,boolean,optional}
+If set to *true*, an empty array will be returned as the response in case no errors occurred.
+No meta-data will be returned for the updated documents.
+This option can be used to save some network traffic.
+In case any of the update operations produces an error, the result array will contain only those errors.
+Only the errors will be returned in it, without any positional mapping to the original input documents.
+That means it is still visible _that_ errors have happened, but the errors cannot be unambiguously mapped to the input documents.
+The option is *false* by default.

 @RESTDESCRIPTION
 Partially updates documents, the documents to update are specified by the *_key* attributes in the body objects.
 The body of the